AmsterdamUniversityPress/platform-documentation/transfertitleownership.md

 - Crossref updates the title record to associate the title with the acquiring publisher’s prefix going forward
 - content published _before_ the cut-off date keeps the _existing_ prefix and hence DOI
-- content published _after_ the cut-off data gets the acquiring member’s prefix and hence DOI
+- content published _after_ the cut-off date gets the acquiring publisher’s prefix and hence DOI

 ## what we should do